Are Cockroaches Dangerous to People and Pets?

 As carriers of disease and bacteria, roaches create an unsanitary and unhealthy environment for people.
 No one wants cockroaches in their restaurant or small shop.

-For more information about cockroaches and what it means when you find this pest in your home or business, check out these pest control articles.
+Check out these pest control articles for more information about cockroaches and what it means when you find this pest in your home or business.

 - Cockroach Guide